Near Death on the Road to Damascus

 Next Story

-This is one of the Thirty Three incredible stories surrounding the discovery of
+This is just one of the Paranormal Events surrounding

 King Solomon's Gate

-The first Archaeological Proof of the Bible in history
+The first Archaeological Proof of the history of the Torah, Bible, and Quran